nouwaarom/nouwaarom.github.io/_posts/2021-02-05-investigating-semihosting-2.markdown

 ---
 layout: post
-title:  "WIP: Semihosting: printing with puts"
+title:  "Semihosting: Printing to stdout"
 date:   2021-02-05
 draft: true
 description: "When using printf() when semihosting the printf function uses semihosting functions to print to the PC console.
 We will investigate how this works."